 Denton DWI Attorney

 After a Denton DWI or DUI arrest it is critical that you deal with the charges immediately by consulting with a qualified, Board Certified, Denton County DWI criminal defense attorney.
 The criminal charge of Driving While Intoxicated (DWI) can result in jail time, lengthy probation terms, fines, as well as unexpected consequences such as increased insurance rates and loss of driving privileges.
 Based on the arrest alone, you may face a driver’s license suspension if a hearing is not requested in a timely matter.
 This can be a true hardship in Texas and could result in you becoming unemployed or losing housing opportunities.
-Contact our office to speak with an experienced Denton DWI Attorney.
+Contact our office to speak with an experienced Denton DWI lawyer.

 Different Kinds of First Offense DWI Charges in the State of Texas